-The next Talloires Network Leaders Conference (TNLC2020) will take place at Tufts University and Harvard University on 24-27 September 2020.
-Tufts University’s Tisch College of Civic Life and Harvard Kennedy School’s Institute of Politics will jointly host TNLC2020, a global gathering of universities focused on civic engagement and leadership.
-The Talloires Network is an international association of nearly 400 institutions in 77 countries committed to strengthening the civic roles and social responsibilities of higher education.
+The next Talloires Network Leaders Conference (TNLC2021) will take place at Tufts University and Harvard University on 30 September – 3 October 2021.
+Tufts University’s Tisch College of Civic Life and Harvard Kennedy School’s Institute of Politics will jointly host TNLC2021, a global gathering of universities focused on civic engagement and leadership.
+The Talloires Network is an international association of over 400 institutions in 78 countries committed to strengthening the civic roles and social responsibilities of higher education.
 This influential gathering of higher education leaders from all regions of the world will chart the next stage of the growing university civic engagement movement.

 Together we will also explore four vital sub-themes and build support around these opportunities: